Roofing dumpster rental in Killeen

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab square averages 250 pounds; architectural laminate runs closer to 400, so a 25-square tear-off lands three to five tons before underlayment.
-That tonnage is why we route shingle loads to a roofing dumpster with lower side walls, keeping weight inside the hooklift truck’s weight limit on a single pickup.
-How does that translate for a half-square job?
-A 10-yard can handle it cleanly without capping the haul-out.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, which is why the hooklift truck routes a roofing dumpster with lower side walls to cap the weight limit on a single pickup.
+How does that translate to a 10-yard?

-When you mix shingle debris with framing or sheathing offcuts, we route the container to a general c&d debris service—keeping your project compliant.
-Pure asphalt tear-offs run on a separate line, so tell us exactly what you have.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general C&D debris service.
+Pure asphalt tear-offs run on a separate line—keeping the loads clean helps us manage your disposal costs effectively.

 Driveway Placement for Roofing Crew Workflow